-E.32 Off-by-one Error [XZH]
+6.30 Off-by-one Error [XZH]

-E.32.1 Applicability to language
+6.30.1 Applicability to language

 The Python language itself is vulnerable to off by one errors as is any language when used carelessly or by a person not familiar with Python’s index from zero versus from one.
 Python does not prevent off by one errors but its runtime bounds checking for strings and lists does lessen the chances that doing so will cause harm.
 It is also not possible to index past the end or beginning of a string or list by being off by one because Python does not use a sentinel character and it always checks indexes before attempting to index into strings and lists and raises an exception when their bounds are exceeded.

-E.32.2 Guidance to language users
+6.30.2 Guidance to language users

 Be aware of Python’s indexing from zero and code accordingly.

-E.33 Structured Programming [EWD]
+6.31 Structured Programming [EWD]

-E.33.1 Applicability to language
+6.31.1 Applicability to language

 Python is designed to make it simpler to write structured program by requiring indentation and dedentation to show scope of control in blocks of code: